JDSherbert/JDSherbert/README.md

 </p>

 <p>
-    I've produced many games and projects which can all be seen on <a href="https://jdsherbert.itch.io"> Itch.io! </a>
+    I've produced many games and projects which you can grab from my repositories here or, from <a href="https://jdsherbert.itch.io"> Itch.io! </a>
 </p>
 <!-- my summary end -->

 <br/>
 <br/>
 <br/>
 <br/>

 <!-- GITHUB STATS -->
 <div align="center">